-Find out how much your loan repayments will be.
+Find out how much your personal loan repayments will be.

 It's not possible to plan for every expense that's going to come your way, which is why some people choose to take out personal loans.
 Before you consider taking out a personal loan it's important to know if you will be able to afford the repayments, and to work this out you can use a personal loan calculator.

 Personal loan repayment calculator

 The personal loan repayment calculator can help you see what your monthly repayments will be, and how much interest you will pay over the life of the loan.
 To use this calculator you simply input your loan amount, loan term, the interest rate and your repayment frequency.
 After inputting all of the amounts you can scroll over different points of the graph to see the progression of your loan at different points in time.

 What each field means